 Figure 4 - Histogram View

-This view is useful when displaying multiple instances of the same counter in order to see their relative differences.
-This performance monitor is setup to show the various name processes that are running on the machine and the percent of processor time that each one is using.
-The histogram is able to show you how much impact each process is making relative to the others.
+This view is useful for displaying multiple instances of the same counter to see their relative differences.
+This performance monitor is set up to show the various processes running on the machine and the percentage of processor time each one is using.
+The histogram shows how much impact each process has relative to the others.

 Line View